 As the bread cools it needs to expel moisture from the crumb.
 It’s an important step in baking that is often not taken as seriously as it should.
 Moisture clings onto the starch particles on the outside edges of the crust as it exits the core of the cooling bread.
 This allows the starch to harden and burst which contributes to making the crusty crispy.

 If the bread can’t escape from the edges because say, the bread remains in the tin after baking, or cooling loaves are lined up next to each other, we will have a problem!

-As moisture can’t escape from the sides it tries to force itself up through the weakest points in the top of the bread.
-This creates irregular patches of moisture which can lead to random craters on the surface of the bread or the bread collapsing.
+As moisture can’t escape from the sides, it tries to force itself up through the weakest points on the top of the bread.
+This creates irregular patches of moisture which can lead to random craters on the surface of the bread or the loaf collapsing.

 Why does my bread wrinkle on the surface?

 It’s common to see bread, particularly soft rolls wrinkling once cool.
 All bread shrinks as it cools, but it’s more noticeable in soft types of bread.
 Soft bread contains more moisture, so as it cools the crust absorbs lots of water.
 This weighs down the crust which collapses as the bread shrinks to create wrinkles.
 They are not easy to prevent.

 To make soft and fluffy bread, we use high amounts of yeast alongside fast mixing.
 These accelerate the proofing time and retain moisture in the crumb.
 They are baked quickly, again to keep a moist crumb.
 The issue of wrinkling occurs after baking when the rigid gluten structure allows moisture to escape upwards.
 The crust absorbs some of the escaping water and as its weight increases, it contracts.
 This pulls the crust down and reveals wrinkles on the surface.